LUM015 is administered

 - A hand-held, lightweight, single-cell resolution imaging device is designed to fit into the lumpectomy cavity to scan for residual cancer at the margins.

-- Proprietary decision software produces real-time images indicating the location of residual cancer.
+- Proprietary decision software produces real-time images indicating the potential location of residual cancer.

 The Lumicell System was designed by leading engineers and scientists in partnership with leading breast cancer surgeons to fit seamlessly within the existing surgical workflow.
 Lumicell completed a Phase 1 safety study at Duke University Medical Center in the lead indications of breast cancer and sarcoma, and a Phase 2 feasibility study at Massachusetts General Hospital in breast cancer surgery.
 The company is starting its pivotal study in breast cancer, and is now being clinically evaluated in seven different cancer types, in 17 medical centers across the U.S. More information on Lumicell’s clinical trials can be found here.